 She starts composing electronic music at the beginning of 1990s by using MIDI synthesizers with the sequencer Cubase running on Apple Macintosh SE.
 Since then, her academic background is centred on Music Technology based on Semiotics and Psychology of sound by using programming languages such as SuperCollider, Max4Live and Pure Data.

-She is a PhD student at Huddersfield University, she has a Music Education Degree and Bachelor`s Degree in Musicology with a Master in Hispanic Music with specialty in Ethnomusicology from the University of Valladolid (Spain).
-She has the qualification of Piano Professional Degree at the Valladolid Music Conservatory taught by prestigious pianists such as José Ramón Echezarreta and piano technique by José Carlos Crespo López.
+She starts a PhD at Huddersfield University, she has a Music Education Degree and Bachelor`s Degree in Musicology with a Master in Hispanic Music with specialty in Ethnomusicology from the University of Valladolid (Spain).

 She has Sound Technician Diploma at Microfusa School in Barcelona and she is a Web Developer since 2005.

-in 2005, she starts up her own company based on engineering, computer sciencies and music projects alongside with writing articles related to sound equipment.
+In 2005, she starts up her own company based on engineering, computer sciencies and music projects alongside with writing articles related to sound equipment.

 In the same year, she starts working as a Assistant Engineer in Armando Records recording folk, metal and sacre music.

-In 2010, she is visiting researcher at the UCLA University of California (Los Angeles, U.S.A) and visiting scholar at the Huddersfield University (U.K) in 2013, in this latter receiving training in sound field from Kim Cascone , Julio d´Escriván and Monty Adkins among others.
+In 2010, she is visiting researcher at the UCLA University of California (Los Angeles, U.S.A) and visiting scholar at the Huddersfield University (U.K) , in this latter receiving training in sound field from Kim Cascone , Julio d´Escriván and Monty Adkins among others.
+During 2017-28 is member of Sound Design and Video Mapping Coordination Group of the European Programme HEART OF EUROPE.

 [RESEARCH INTERESTS ~]